Not One Oasis

 About Cara

-Cara Lopez LeeCara Lopez Lee is the author of They Only Eat Their Husbands.
-She’s a winner of The Moth StorySLAM and performs in many storytelling shows, including Unheard L.A., and Strong Words.
-Her writing appears in such publications as Los Angeles Times, Manifest-Station, and Writing for Peace.
-She’s a traveler, swing dancer, and baker of pies.
-Cara and her husband live in the beach-town of Ventura, California, where they enjoy tending their Certified Wildlife Habitat full of birds.
+Cara Lopez LeeCara Lopez Lee is the author of the novel, Candlelight Bridge, and the memoir, They Only Eat Their Husbands.
+She’s a winner of The Moth StorySLAM and is featured in many personal storytelling shows.
+Her writing appears in such publications as the Los Angeles Times, Manifest-Station, and Rivet.
+Cara and her husband love traveling, but their home is coastal Ventura, California, where they enjoy tending their Certified Wildlife Habitat full of birds, bees, and butterflies.

 Cara Lopez Lee